 Number of Cash Transfers - represents the total number of reload transactions that we conducted through our retail distributors in a specified period.
-We processed 9.30 million and 9.71 million reload transactions in the three months ended March 31, 2017 and 2016, respectively.
+We processed 9.55 million and 9.35 million reload transactions in the three months ended June 30, 2017 and 2016, respectively, and 18.85 million and 19.06 million reload transactions in the six months ended June 30, 2017 and 2016, respectively.
 We review this metric as a measure of the size and scale of our retail cash reload network and to analyze cash transfer revenue, which is a key component of our financial performance.
-Our cash transfers declined 4% due to increase in direct deposit penetration in our active card portfolio as direct deposit customers, on average, perform fewer cash reloads, and due to a year-over-year decline of active cards by 8% in our organic business.
+Our cash transfers increased 2% during the three months ended June 30, 2017 over the prior year comparable period primarily due to growth in the usage of our cash transfer products by third-party programs (our network acceptance members), partially offset by an increase in direct deposit penetration in our active card portfolio as direct deposit customers, on average, perform fewer cash reloads and due to the decline of active cards by 1% in our organic portfolio.
+Our cash transfers declined by 1% during the six months ended June 30, 2017 over the prior year comparable period also as a result of the increase in direct deposit penetration and a decline of active cards in our organic portfolio.

 Number of Tax Refunds Processed - represents the total number of tax refunds processed in a specified period through TPG.
-We processed 8.60 million and 8.18 million tax refund transactions in the three months ended March 31, 2017 and 2016, respectively.
+We processed 2.41 million and 2.18 million tax refund transactions in the three months ended June 30, 2017 and 2016, respectively, and 11.01 million and 10.36 million tax refund transactions in the six months ended June 30, 2017 and 2016, respectively.
 Due to seasonality, the number of tax refunds processed is most concentrated during the first half of each year and is minimal during the second half of each year.
 We review this metric as a measure of the size and scale of our tax refund processing platform and to analyze tax processing revenue.
-The increase in the number of tax refunds processed of 5% from the comparable period in 2016 was driven by an increase of refunds processed through online tax filing software, partially offset by a decrease in the number of refunds processed by traditional tax preparation providers.
+The increases in the number of tax refunds processed of 11% and 6% for the three and six months ended June 30, 2017, respectively, from the comparable prior year periods were primarily driven by an increase of refunds processed through online tax filing software platforms, partially offset by a decrease in the number of refunds processed by traditional tax preparation providers.

 Number of Active Cards - represents the total number of GPR cards and checking accounts in our portfolio that had a purchase, reload or ATM withdrawal transaction during the previous 90-day period.
-We had 5.05 million and 4.75 million active cards outstanding as of March 31, 2017 and 2016, respectively.
+We had 5.15 million and 4.28 million active cards outstanding as of June 30, 2017 and 2016, respectively.
 We review this metric and the associated revenue per number of active cards as measures of the overall size and scale of our GPR card portfolio and to analyze trends in revenue from those active cards.
-The increase in the number of active cards of 6% was driven by our acquisition of UniRush on February 28, 2017, partially offset by an 8% year-over-year decline in the number of active cards in our organic portfolio to 4.36 million.
-This is the third quarter in a row with our active card counts at that level, which may indicate that our active card count is stabilizing after several periods of decline following the discontinuation of the original MoneyPak PIN product in the first quarter of 2015.
+The increase in the number of active cards of 20% was driven by our acquisition of UniRush on February 28, 2017, partially offset by a 1% year-over-year decline in the number of active cards in our organic portfolio.
+Over the past four quarters, the sequential trend in the year-over-year comparison of the number of active cards in our organic portfolio has improved and may indicate that our active card count is stabilizing after several periods of decline following the discontinuation of the original MoneyPak PIN product in the first quarter of 2015.